quanpham0805/cs246e-notes/Notes/problem_19.md

 ```C++
 vector<template<typename T> T> v;
 ```

-- Not allowed - templates are compile time entities, don't exist at runtime
+- Not allowed - templates are compile time entities, they don't exist at runtime

 Ex.
 Fields of a struct